quicwg/multipath/draft-ietf-quic-multipath.md

 defined in {{Section 18.2. of QUIC-TRANSPORT}}.

 The transport parameter "active_connection_id_limit"
-{{QUIC-TRANSPORT}} limits the number of usable Connection IDs, and also limits the number of concurrent paths.
-Note that max_concurrent_paths SHOULD not be larger than active_connection_id_limit.
-However, endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).
+{{QUIC-TRANSPORT}} limits the number of usable Connection IDs per path when the enable_multipath parameter is negotiated successfully.
+Endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).

-The transport parameter "max_concurrent_paths" only becomes effective when the enable_multipath parameter is negotiated successfully.
+The transport parameter "max_concurrent_paths" only becomes effective after the enable_multipath parameter is negotiated.
 Endpoints SHOULD use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID frames to provide new Connection IDs for the peer after the enable_multipath parameter is negotiated.